Thomaz-Peres/Study-Notes/Languages/Rust/README.md

 We'll will show how modules, paths, `use`m pub work in the compiler.

+Code within a module is private by default.

 This is a great place to refer to as a reminder of how modules work.

 **Declaring modules**: you declare a `garden` module with `mod garden;`